 So you only got to wear that pretty flowy dress once this summer?
 Update it for fall by layering it over a pair of pants.
 We love the pair of ripped, raw-hem black jeans against the vivid green hue photographed above.

 Blazer, Cropped Jeans, and a Pop of Color

 Eye-catching and unique basics sound like an oxymoron, but they do exist.
-Case in point: This oversize black blazer complements the half-zip turtleneck perfectly and does a nice job transitioning the cropped white jeans from summer to fall (yes, you can wear white after Labor Day!).
-Introduce a pop of color in your shoes or handbag to add a touch of fun and personality to the look.
+Case in point: This oversize black blazer complements the half-zip turtleneck perfectly and does a nice job transitioning the cropped white jeans from summer to fall.
+Introduce a pop of color with your shoes or handbag to add a touch of fun and personality to the look.

 Loose Midi Dress and High Boots

 Tall boots with a long dress hanging over them is always a good idea.
 If you don't need to pack a handbag full of essentials, take style notes from the proportion play of the mini top-handle bag above.